LambdaLabs/docsy-lambda-docs/content/en/cloud/network-bandwidth.md

 ## Texas, USA region (us-south-1)

-All of the [on-demand instances](https://lambdalabs.com/service/gpu-cloud) in our Texas, USA region (us-south-1) share two symmetric 10 Gbps connections to the Internet, providing both redundancy and throughput of up to 20 Gbps.
+All of the instances in
+our Texas, USA region (us-south-1) share two symmetric 10 Gbps connections to the Internet, providing both redundancy and throughput of up to 20 Gbps.